Eddicpp/BlueprintCV/README.md

 Industrial blueprints carry dozens of dimensional annotations, each one possibly tagged with a GD&T symbol (flatness, perpendicularity, position, diameter, surface finish, etc.).
 Reading and transcribing these by hand doesn't scale.

-BlueprintCV splits the problem into two specialized detectors, since "find an annotation" and "recognize a tiny symbol inside it" are different visual problems:
+BlueprintCV splits the problem into specialized stages, since "find an annotation," "recognize a tiny symbol inside it," and "classify which exact symbol it is" are different visual problems:

 - **M1 — Quote Detector**: finds every dimensional annotation region
-- **M2 — Symbol Detector**: classifies the GD&T symbol inside each region M1 finds
+- **M2 — Symbol Detector**: locates the GD&T symbol inside each region M1 finds
+- **M3 — Symbol Classifier**: refines the final symbol classification

 ---